 Emphasis Core Courses

-Each emphasis in the program has a different set of courses from which the course work can be fulfilled.
-As part of the comprehensive exam, students must earn a B or better in 3 specific courses prior to the end of the semester they are registered for COMPUT 691.
+Each emphasis in the program has a different set of courses from which the coursework can be fulfilled.
+As part of the comprehensive exam, students must earn a B or better in the following courses prior to the semester they register for COMPUT 691.
 The courses for each emphasis area are as follows:

 - CS 573 Advanced Software Engineering.

-- CS 567 Applied Cryptography or both MATH 508 Advanced Public Key Cryptology and MATH 509 Symmetric Key Cryptology,
+- CS 567 Applied Cryptography or MATH 508 Advanced Public Key Cryptology or MATH 509 Symmetric Key Cryptology

 - CS 575 Software Security

 - CS 546 Computer Security

 Procedure and Resources

 Please refer to the student handbook for detailed comprehensive exam procedures and a helpful checklist.